1971–72 Australian region cyclone season: Tropical Cyclone Bronwyn

 Bronwyn formed in the Gulf of Carpentaria and made landfall in Queensland on 7 January north of Weipa.
 Half of Queensland received more than 50 mm of rain, with Paluma, Queensland receiving 1270 mm in 48 hours.
 Serious flooding occurred during the storm.
 The Burdekin River flooded Ayr and Home Hill.

 Severe Tropical Cyclone Carlotta

-Carlotta, 5 to 11 January 1972 well off Queensland.
+Severe Tropical Storm Carlotta existed from 5 to 11 January well off Queensland.

 Severe Tropical Cyclone Wendy

-Wendy, 6 February to 9 February 1972.
+Severe Tropical Cyclone Wendy existed from 6 February to 9 February.